The Hawking-Penrose singularity theorem for $C^1$-Lorentzian metrics: Branching

 In \cite{HMSSS} it is shown that causal geodesics in static spacetimes are maximising if and only if their Riemannian parts are minimizing and so one can easily construct both maximising timelike and null geodesics that branch.

 \end{exm}

-\begin{Lemma} If the $C^1$-spacetime $(M,g)$ is MCNB (resp.\ MTNB, MNNB), then any two maximal causal (resp.\ timelike, null) geodesics that meet tangentially at an interior point must coincide on their maximal domain of definition. \end{Lemma} \begin{proof} We only show this for MCNB spacetimes, the other cases are proven in exactly the same way by replacing all occurences of ``causal" with ``timelike" resp.\ ``null".
-Let $\gamma, \sigma$ be two maximising, causal geodesics meeting tangentially at $p$ (which is not an endpoint of either curve).
-W.l.o.g.\ assume $\gamma(0)=\sigma(0)=p$.
-As the curves both satisfy the geodesic equation at $p$ and their tangents agree, so do the second derivatives.
-Since $M$ is MCNB either $\gamma \neq \sigma$ and for every $\eps>0$: $\gamma|_{(0,\eps)}\cap \sigma|_{(0,\eps)}\neq \emptyset$ \footnote{otherwise the curves $\gamma$ and $\gamma|_{(-\eps,0]}\cup \sigma|_{(0,\eps)}$ would constitute maximal causal branching.} or $\gamma=\sigma$, so it remains to exclude the first case.
+\begin{Lemma} If the $C^1$-spacetime $(M,g)$ is MCNB (resp.\ MTNB, MNNB), then any two maximal causal (resp.\ timelike, null) geodesics that meet tangentially at an interior point must coincide on their maximal domain of definition. \end{Lemma} \begin{proof} We only show this for MCNB spacetimes, the other cases are proven in exactly the same way by replacing all occurrences of ``causal" with ``timelike" resp.\ ``null".
+Let $\gamma, \sigma$ be two maximising, causal geodesics meeting tangentially at $p$, which is not an endpoint of either curve.
+W.l.o.g.\ we may assume that $\gamma(0)=\sigma(0)=p$.
+It suffices to show that there is $\eps>0$ such that $\gamma|_{[0,\eps)}=\sigma|_{[0,\eps)}$.
+Indeed since then $\gamma$ and $\sigma$ meet tangentially at $t=\eps$, the maximal such interval coincides with the maximal domain of definition (to the right and analogously to the left).